-The trademarks intangible asset has an indefinite life and will not be amortized.
-The intangible assets related to patents and technology and customer relationships will be amortized so that the economic benefits of the intangible assets are being utilized over their weighted-average estimated useful life of thirteen years.
-The non-compete agreements intangible asset will be amortized on a straight-line basis over its estimated useful life of two years.
+The trademarks intangible asset has an indefinite life and is not being amortized.
+The intangible assets related to patents and technology and customer relationships are being amortized as the economic benefits of the intangible assets are being utilized over their weighted-average estimated useful life of thirteen years.
+The non-compete agreements intangible asset is being amortized on a straight-line basis over its estimated useful life of two years.

 In connection with the McDowell acquisition, we entered into an operating lease agreement for real property in Waco, Texas with a partnership that is 50% owned by Thomas Hauke, who joined us as an executive officer following the completion of the McDowell acquisition.
 The lease term is for one year, with annual rent of \$227, payable in monthly installments.
+In June 2007, this lease was extended through September 2007.
 During the first quarter of 2007, Mr. Hauke resigned from his position.